 It’s easy to get discouraged, but remember that nothing is personal.

-My wish for any freelancer is that you see “no” as motivation.
+My wish for any freelancer is to see “no” as redirection or motivation.

 6. No one can tell you to do anything